-Over recent years, Vectus has been in dialogue with some of the world's leading pharmaceutical companies and regional mid-sized firms.
-The Company's objective is to partner with one or more companies via a licencing programme focusing initially on VB0004 as it completes its current trials.
-The additional compounds also present an attractive commercial opportunity for Vectus, and clinical success in any one of the Company's compounds is likely to generate increased interest by pharmaceutical companies with particular interest in the franchises and disease states that Vectus addresses.
+Since the successful completion of the Phase la human trial, the Company is increasing its dialogue with some of the world's leading pharmaceutical companies and regional mid-sized firms.
+Vectus' strategy is to develop and perform early validation of its drug candidates to the point where they will become commercially attractive to potential pharmaceutical partners.
+The Company's objective is then to partner with one or more companies via a licencing programme, focusing initially on VB0004.
+The additional compounds also present an attractive commercial opportunity for Vectus and clinical success in any one of the Company's compounds is likely to generate increased interest by pharmaceutical companies.
+Today there is a rapidly evolving interest in the franchises and disease states that Vectus addresses.
+Particularly in Asia, liver fibrosis represents an important market because of the significance of hepatitis in this region.

-Across Asia, liver fibrosis represents a particularly important market because of the significance of hepatitis in this region.
-Whilst new drugs have become available to deal with the viral infection, they do not reverse existing damage and, in many cases, the fibrosis can be progressive.
-On the other hand, Vectus' compound ideally complements these new drugs by potentially arresting progression and reversing damage in a clinically significant way.
+Whilst new drugs have become available to deal with this viral infection, they do not reverse existing damage and, in many cases, the fibrosis can be progressive.
+The Company's compound ideally complements these new drugs by potentially arresting progression and reversing damage in a clinically-significant way.
 This represents, both socially and financially, a very large unmet need, and could be a transformational therapy of great significance.

-Vectus' Accugen platform, comprising reagents and software that quantitate qPCR reactions, has been instrumental in the rapid development of the Company's lead compounds and library, and has been the subject of several key improvements over the last 12 months.
-Vectus is now in discussions in relation to the introduction of its consumables and software into the qPCR market.
-This novel and well-patented platform is owned in its entirety by the Company.
+Vectus' Accugen platform has been instrumental in the development of the Company's lead compounds and library, and further significant advancements have been made over the last 12 months.
+The technology comprises reagents and software that quantitate polymerase chain reactions (qPCR).
+Vectus continues discussions in relation to the introduction of its consumables and software into the qPCR market.
+This novel and well-patented platform is 100% owned by the Company.